Gordon Ramsay (politician): 1997–2016

-Politician

-2016 election
+Political career

 Ramsay announced his candidacy for the Labor Party in the 2016 Australian Capital Territory election, for the Ginninderra electorate.
 His election material dubbed him "Our Gordon Ramsay" and used visual metaphors from the other (chef) Gordon Ramsay.
 He was initially indicated to be the third Labor candidate in the five member electorate.
 Ramsay finished the count 722 votes ahead of Greens candidate Indra Esguerra, and was thus a recipient of a distribution from her in the last round.

-Ministry

 At the first Labor Caucus meeting, on 24 October 2016, Ramsay was elected to the new seven-member Cabinet.

-Ramsay's ministerial responsibilities were announced on the first sitting day of the Assembly, 31 October 2016, as: